TonyPhipps/Games/Rockband.md

 - Press UTILITY to set SEN and THR per device
   - SEN (Pad sensitivity)
-    - Controls how responsive a pad is when you hit it.
-The higher the value, the less forcefully you need to play to generate a loud hit.
+    - Controls how responsive a pad is when You hit it.
+The higher the value, the less forcefully You need to play to generate a loud hit.
   - THR (Pad threshold)
     - Controls how forcefully you have to hit the pad to generate a sound.
 The higher the value, the harder you have to hit it.